Healing The Anxious Brain: The Nervous System Resetting Method

 Keeping yourself physically active, eating well, spending time outdoors in nature, doing activities that gives the feelings of pleasure and accomplishment, and spending time with friends and family helps resetting the anxious brain (A., 2014).

-5. EMDR:
+5. EMDR

-Eye-Movement Desensitization and Reprocessing Technique is highly effective technique to deal with anxiety.
-It processes the memories that are stuck in mind and are presenting in the form of anxiety.
+Eye-Movement Desensitization and Reprocessing Technique is a highly effective technique to deal with anxiety.
+It processes the memories that are stuck in the mind and are presenting in the form of anxiety.
 Bilateral eye-movements are used during the processing phase to move the unprocessed memories in the mind towards the adaptive nervous system of the brain, so that the symptom can resolve (Faretta & Dal Farra, 2019).

 If you feel this resonates with you, please get in touch today to get started!
 Book a free 15-minutes Phone Consultation today.
 You can contact me at 902-266-2198 or you can email me at info@broadtherapy.ca .